bcgov/entity/rfcs/rfc-team-notifications.md

 Therefore, the goals are:
 1. Transparency: Keep all team members informed of what's going on.
 2. Collaboration: Facilitate all team members getting responses to questions, and general responsiveness.
-3. Efficiency: Allow all team members to be focused on their own work without undue interruptions, while being able to reach team members promptly if needed.
+3. Efficiency: Allow all team members to be focused on their own work without undue interruptions, while being able to reach other team members promptly if needed.

 The expected outcomes of this RFC are a list of things that a team member should remain updated about (either via notifications or other means), and some recommended best practices to improve communication while managing productivity.
 It is expected that this RFC does not need to be approved or rejected, but rather that processes be proposed, discussed and then adopted accordingly.